 Of course this doesn’t take away from the fact that there was remarkable timing involved.
 Perhaps the attraction of this description comes in part because there is a direct corollary with the very common experience of “providential timing” of events, which believers attribute to God’s working.

 There are also miracles in the Bible that defy description in terms of current science.
 Perhaps the most significant of these is the resurrection of Jesus Christ.
 If anything, science has strengthened the case for this not being a type 1 miracle.
 For example, in John 19:34 we read “Instead, one of the soldiers pierced Jesus' side with a spear, bringing a sudden flow of blood and water.”
 Modern medicine suggests that this is clear evidence that the pericardium, a membrane around the heart, was pierced, confirming that he was in fact dead.
 The more we know about the processes of decay that set in after death, the less likely it appears that Jesus could have risen from the dead by any natural means.
 Rather, science strengthens the case that if Jesus did indeed rise from the dead, the event must have occurred through a direct injection of supernatural power into the web of cause and effect that undergirds our physical world – it was a type 2 miracle.
 Of course the resurrection is central to Christian teaching.
-“And if Christ has not been raised, our preaching is useless and so is your faith” (I Corinthians 15:14).
+“And if Christ has not been raised, our preaching is useless and so is your faith” (I Cor.
+15:14).

 Nature is what God does

 Miracles happen against the backdrop of the regular day-to-day functioning of natural phenomena.
 The Bible describes not only miracles, but God’s routine action in the natural world.
-For example in Psalm 104, that great poem about nature, we read, “He makes springs pour water into the ravines, it flows between the mountains" (Psalm 104:10).
+For example in Psalm 104, that great poem about nature, we read, “He makes springs pour water into the ravines, it flows between the mountains" (Ps.
+104:10).
 The first part of this verse refers to God’s direct action while the second part suggests that water flows through its own natural properties.
 Read the Psalm for yourself and notice how the point of view changes fluidly back and forth between what we might call the laws of nature and the direct action of God.
 Such dual descriptions can be found throughout the Bible.

 The New Testament is even more explicit.
-“The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word” (Hebrews 1:3).
-“He is before all things, and in him all things hold together” (Col 1:17).
+“The Son is the radiance of God's glory and the exact representation of his being, sustaining all things by his powerful word” (Heb.
+1:3).
+“He is before all things, and in him all things hold together” (Col. 1:17).
 In other words, if God were to stop sustaining all things by his powerful word, the world would stop existing.
 That is why, when describing nature, the Bible so easily switches perspectives depending on whether it is emphasizing the regular behavior of natural phenomena, or their origin in God’s providential sustenance.
 So, as St. Augustine might say, “Nature is what God does.”4

 As Christian thinkers throughout the Middle Ages wrestled with the questions of miracles and God’s action in the world, the following ideas emerged: if the regularities of nature are a manifestation of the sustenance of God then one would expect them to be trustworthy and consistent, rather than capricious.
 The regular behavior of nature could be viewed as the “customs of the Creator” as it were.
 Christians glorify God by studying these “laws of nature.”
 A strong case can be made that such theological realizations helped pave the way for the rise of modern science.5